suhank/zea-engine/docs/api/SceneTree/Scene.md

 <a name="Scene+setupGrid"></a>

 ### setupGrid
-Sets up and displays the scene grid.
-Under the hood it is just another TreeItem with Geometry Items for the lines.
+Sets up and displays the scene grid of a given size and resolution.
+The Grid is oriented on the XY plane and highlights the X and Y axes with Red and Green lines.
+Grids are useful in displaying scene scale and coordinate system.
+The Grid geometry does not return a bounding box and so does not effect the bounding of the scene.
+The GridTreeItem display a grid of a given size and resolution.
+The Grid is oriented on the XY plane and highlights the X and Y axes with Red and Green lines.

-**Returns**: <code>TreeItem</code> - - The return value.
+**Returns**: <code>GridTreeItem</code> - - The return value.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |